Lokah Samastah Sukinho Bhavantu (May All Beings Everywhere Be Happy and Free)

 The simplest English translation of the mantra is “may all beings everywhere be happy and free.”
 In the Jivamukti text, a further explanatory coda is added: “may the thoughts, words, and actions of our lives contribute to that happiness and to that freedom for all.”

 This interpretation encourages us to take action based on the mantra’s message.
 Wishing happiness and freedom for all beings is a wonderful first step.
 It seems obvious enough but there are so many ways to separate ourselves and to think of others as different.
 It is instructive to be reminded that all people and animals are equally worthy of freedom and happiness.
 But is chanting a mantra and hoping that someone else will take care of it enough?
-The Jivamukti translation puts into words the realization that, no, it isn’t.
+The Jivamukti translation puts into words the realisation that, no, it isn’t.
 No one else is going to do this work for us.
 It’s up to the people who have the opportunity to manifest change.
 The privileged, the educated, the ones that already have the freedom to choose a life’s path must make it possible for others to join them.

 The mantra specifies all beings, which includes animals.
 This is right in line with the yoga principle of Ahimsa, which means non-violence.
 Many yogis see it as a dietary directive, a reason to choose to be to be vegetarian or vegan in order to harm animals as little as possible.
 The integration of this idea into your life is up to each individual.
 Let’s says there’s a spectrum, with a person who won’t flick away a spider on one end and a fast food burger at the other.
 We all find ourselves somewhere on the spectrum, carrying our cultures and our customs with us.

-We should each do what we can to move the dial toward more ethical consumer habits, making sure that the animal products we do buy and consume are from the most humane sources available, both for the sake of the planet and out of respect for the lives of the animals we do choose to eat.
+We should each do what we can to move the dial toward more ethical purchasing habits, making sure that the animal products we do buy and consume are from the most humane sources available, both for the sake of the planet and out of respect for the lives of the animals we do choose to eat.
 Opting out of factory farmed and mass produced animal products is better for your health, the planet, and, of course, the animals directly involved.
 Supporting work that prevents cruelty to domestic animals and livestock is a good place to start.

 Be the Mantra You Want to See in the World